 Live video events allow customers to interact with hosts by asking questions and getting real-time answers, either through text or live on video.
 KUIU did this well during their ULTRA Star 1P Tent & Mountain Star 2P Tent live video event.

 Catering to backpacking hunters who take their adventures deep into the outdoors, KUIU knows that their customers have questions when selecting gear for their trips.
 Putting a product expert live on camera allows KUIU to engage with many customers in the digital realm and answer their questions, effectively bridging the omni-channel gap.

-Launch a product live on video and show it in your retail stores
+Live video marketing done right: Launching a product on video and showing it in your retail stores

 A product launch can determine the success or failure of a product.
 Why not create an online event using live streaming video to boost the effectiveness of any launch and reach more audiences?
 That’s exactly what New Balance does.
 They launched their 880V4 running shoe in a red-carpet themed event, broadcast using live streaming video and shown in specialty retail stores around the country and to online viewers.

 New digital tools make it easier than ever to reach bigger audiences, and product launches are the perfect opportunity to take advantage of live interactive video.
 With Brandlive, New Balance was able to share detailed product information about their new shoe line, answer questions, and help customers locate stores to make a purchase.